bengrosser/autonomous-video-artist/README.md

         $rosrun turtlebot navigation

-    To run the test code for depth image:
+    To run the test code for depth image with visualization:

         $rosrun turtlebot depth